 Her love of all things historical helped to earn her degrees in history and cultural anthropology from Smith College and Harvard University before she moved to New York City, where she finally set pen to paper and wrote her first book.
 Since then, MacLean’s romance novels have been New York Times and USA Today best-sellers, translated into more than a dozen languages, and nominated for numerous awards.

 MacLean burst onto the romance scene with Nine Rules to Break When Romancing A Rake, the first in her best-selling and critically acclaimed three-book Love By Numbers series.
 In early 2012, she began her new, pre-Victorian Rules of Scoundrels series with A Rogue by Any Other Name, which received the 2013 RITA Award from the Romance Writers of America.
 The third book in the series, No Good Duke Goes Unpunished, won the 2014 RITA Award.

 When she is not writing romance, Sarah travels the country to discuss the romance genre and its place in both gender and cultural studies.
 She writes a monthly column celebrating the best in romance for the Washington Post, and her columns have appeared in the New York Times Book Review and Parents Magazine.
 She is also a vocal advocate for issues relating to education and literacy.
-She lives in New York City with her husband, her daughter and their dog.
+She lives in New York City with her husband and daughter.